By Lynna Sutherland of Homeschool Without Training Wheels

 In a traditional system, kids start learning to tell time at age five.
 In Kindergarten, they identify the hour hand and the minute hand and tell time to the hour.
 In first grade, they tell time to the half and quarter hour.
 In second grade, the learn to tell time to the five minute and minute intervals.

-So, since we hand’t started yet, shouldn’t it have taken about three years for my daughter to learn to tell time?
+So, since we hadn’t started yet, shouldn’t it have taken about three years for my daughter to learn to tell time?
 Well, it didn’t.
 It took about five minutes.

 She already understood time, hours, and minutes – she’d been marking her day on a digital clock for years.
 All I had to do was to take the concepts she already understood and match them with a bit of new information about this device and she was good to go.